Youth Volunteer Opportunities

 Youth Climate Action Program

-A paid youth program focused on climate action, collaboration, and community engagement.
+A youth volunteer program focused on climate action, collaboration, and community engagement.

 Content Detail

-The Youth Climate Action Program is a 12-week paid opportunity for high school students participating in The Morton Arboretum’s Youth Volunteer Program to engage with climate change on a deeper level by leading their own local climate action project rooted in collaborative, nature-based solutions.
+The Youth Climate Action Program is an opportunity for high school students to engage with climate change on a deeper level by leading their own local climate action project.

-Through guided learning, peer collaboration, and mentorship from Arboretum staff, participants in the Youth Climate Action Program will develop and launch their own climate action project over a 12-week period.
+Through guided learning, peer collaboration, and mentorship from Arboretum staff, participants in the Youth Climate Action Program develop their own climate action project over a 12-week period.
 The program culminates in a public showcase where participants share their work and inspire others to act.
+The Arboretum has collaborated with different participant groups for the program, such as interns drawn from Arboretum youth volunteers and an area high school environmental club.

 The Youth Climate Action Program is designed to foster youth leadership, build self-efficacy, and strengthen understanding of climate change as a local and global issue.
 Participants will leave with a deeper awareness of the collective actions they can take—and inspire others to take—through community-based solutions and science communication.